Diagnosis

 The Rome criteria is a system developed to classify the functional gastrointestinal disorders (FGIDs), disorders of the digestive system in which symptoms cannot be explained by the presence of structural or tissue abnormality, based on clinical symptoms.
 Some examples of FGIDs include irritable bowel syndrome, functional dyspepsia, functional constipation, and functional heartburn as well as CVS.
 About Rome.

-- After appropriate medical evaluation, the symptoms cannot be attributed to another condition.
+5. After appropriate evaluation, the symptoms cannot be fully explained by other medical conditions

 Dr Douglas Drossman, is professor emeritus of medicine and psychiatry at the University of North Carolina School of Medicine.
 He is founder, President Emeritus and Chief of Operations of the Rome Foundation.
 He gives a brief overview of the symptoms and treatment of CVS.